Yarosvet/anti-quantum_crypto/README.md

-# telephonist
+# UNPREDICTABLE
-Secure messaging without algorithms which can be brute-forced.
+The way to encrypt data using face-to-face exchange keys which can not be brute-forced.
-Based on face-to-face exchange key-files.
-When the message is sent, key will erase.